[FIRST PASTEUR BIOGRAPHY IN OTTOMAN TURKISH / RARE BEIRUT IMPRINT] Luvi Pastör [Louis Pasteur]

 On July 6, 1885, Pasteur successfully applied the rabies vaccine to humans for the first time, and scientists from all over the world started to run to Paris.
 Before the Ottoman delegation visited the city, Louis Pasteur, who administered the rabies vaccine to humans for the first time on 6 July 1885, was invited to Turkey.
 The Ottoman delegation was sent to France after no positive response was received to this invitation (Unat, 1970).

-Özege 11762; TBTK 4086; As of March 2024, OCLC shows only one copy in the Bogaziçi University Library of Turkey, not in any American and other libraries worldwide (949522337).
+Özege 11762; TBTK 4086; As of March 2024, OCLC records only one copy, held at Boğaziçi University Library in Turkey, with no copies listed in American or other libraries worldwide (OCLC: 949522337).